-Here are 12 steps to apply for a credit card and get it right the first time.
-Doing your homework beforehand will increase your chances of getting approved.
+Here are 13 steps to apply for a credit card and get it right the first time.
+Doing this kind of homework will increase your chances of getting approved.

 1. Find out where you stand financially

 First, request copies of your credit reports from Equifax, Experian and TransUnion, the three major credit bureaus.

 Copies are provided for free once a year.
 There also are numerous other tools you can use to get a free credit report, at any time.
 The Consumer Financial Protection Bureau (CFPB) has good information on requesting and understanding the reports.

 The CFPB website also lists the various entities that can access your reports.
 That should be all the incentive you need to keep your nose clean financially.

 2. Comb the reports for errors